-Standard, interpretation, amendments Description Effective date Amendment to IFRS 16 - Leases on sale and leaseback These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
+Standard, interpretation, amendments Description Effective date Amendment to IFRS 16 - Leases on sale and leaseback.
+These amendments include requirements for sale and leaseback transactions in IFRS 16 to explain how an entity accounts for a sale and leaseback after the date of the transaction.
 Sale and leaseback transactions where some or all the lease payments are variable lease payments that do not depend on an index or rate are most likely to be impacted.
-1 January 2024 Amendments to IAS 7 and IFRS 7 on Supplier finance arrangements These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
+01 January 2024 Amendment to IAS 7 and IFRS 7 on Supplier finance arrangements.
+These amendments require disclosures to enhance the transparency of supplier finance arrangements and their effects on a company's liabilities, cash flows and exposure to liquidity risk.
 The disclosure requirements are the IASB's response to investors' concerns that some companies' supplier finance arrangements are not sufficiently visible, hindering investors' analysis.
-1 January 2024 Amendment to IAS 1 - Non-current liabilities with covenants These amendments clarify how conditions with which an entity must comply within twelve months after the reporting period affect the classification of a liability.
-The amendments also aim to improve information an entity provides related to liabilities subject to these conditions.
-1 January 2024 IFRS S1 & IFRS S2, 'General requirements for disclosure of sustainability- related financial information This standard includes the core framework for the disclosure of material information about sustainability-related risks and opportunities across an entity's value chain.
-1 January 2024 subject to endorsement from SOCPA
+01 January 2024 Amendment to IAS 1- Non-current liabilities with covenants.
+The amendment has clarified what is meant by a right to defer settlement, that a right to defer must exist at the end of the reporting period, that classification is unaffected by the likelihood that an entity will exercise its deferral right, and that only if an embedded derivative in a convertible liability is itself an equity instrument the terms of liability would not impact its classification.
+01 January 2024